andresgbecerra/co-induction-anguar/Interview/Angular.md

   - A service that provides navigation among views and URL manipulation capabilities.
   - Router.events provides events as observables.
   - You can use the filter() operator from RxJS to look for events of interest, and subscribe to them in order to make decisions based on the sequence of events in the navigation process.

+- **RouterState**
+  - Represents the state of the router as a tree of activated routes.

 - **Router outlet**
   - The RouterOutlet is a directive from the router library that is used like a component.